 You’ve given the underwriter your social security number, provided bank statements and explanations for deposits to your account, emailed tax returns and W2s... but now, finally, your loan is "clear to close!"
 So, what exactly does that mean?

 What does it mean if I'm "clear to close" on my home?

-Clear to close is one of the final stages before your loan is funded.
-CTC means that the underwriter has reviewed and approved all necessary documents and you’ve passed with flying colors.
-In other words…the lender is ready to show you the money!
+"Clear to close" is one of the final stages before your loan is funded.
+When you are clear to close, this means the underwriter has reviewed and approved all necessary documents and you’ve passed with flying colors.
+In other words, the mortgage lender is ready to close on your loan.

 Here is a quick example of one of our borrower's closing plan.
 They applied on November 9 and was clear to close just one month later on December 8.

 What are the next steps once I'm clear to close?